Washington vs. Colorado NCAA Football Odds, Plays and Insights | November 20, 2021

 Colorado Stats and Trends

-- Colorado has played 10 games, with four wins against the spread.

-- This season, the Buffaloes have an ATS record of 3-4 in their seven games as an underdog of 6.5 points or more.
+- The Buffaloes are 3-4 ATS when underdogs by 6.5 points or more this season.

-- Colorado's games this year have hit the over on four of nine set point totals (44.4%).
+- Colorado has hit the over in 44.4% of its opportunities this season (four times over nine games with a set point total).

-- Colorado is 3-0 against the spread and 3-1 overall in games when it records more than 21.2 points.
+- Colorado is 3-0 against the spread and 3-1 overall when the team notches more than 21.2 points.

-- This year the Buffaloes have seven turnovers, nine fewer than the Huskies have takeaways (16).
+- The Buffaloes have turned the ball over seven times, nine fewer times than the Huskies have forced turnovers (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.